Estimating Epistemic and Aleatoric Uncertainty with a Single Model: Ablation Studies

 \subsection{Sampling Rates}

-Hyper-Diffusion provides flexibility at inference time to arbitrarily choose the number $M$ of network weights to sample---analogous to the number of ensemble members in a deep ensemble---and the number of predictions $N$ to generate per sampled weight.
-In this study, we examine the effect of sample sizes $M,N$ on aleatoric and epistemic uncertainty estimates by re-running our out-of-distribution experiment on the ERA5 dataset.
+\methodname{} provides flexibility at inference time to arbitrarily choose the number of network weights $M$ to sample---analogous to the number of ensemble members in a deep ensemble---and the number of predictions $N$ to generate per sampled weight.
+In this study, we examine the effect of sampling rates $M,N$ on $\widehat{\text{EU}}$ and $\widehat{\text{AU}}$ on our OOD experiment from Section~\ref{sec:weather_experiment}.

-In our first test, we estimate epistemic uncertainty on an out-of-distribution measurement for fixed $N=100$ and variable $M=\left\{2, 4, 8, 16\right\}$.
-Results in Figure~\ref{fig:sampling_rate_m} indicate that under-sampling weights (i.e., $M\leq4$) leads to uncertainty maps which underestimate uncertainty around out-of-distribution features and overestimate uncertainty around in-distribution features.
+In our first test, we estimate EU on an OOD measurement for fixed $N=100$ and variable $M=\left\{2, 4, 8, 16\right\}$.
+Results in Figure~\ref{fig:sampling_rate_m} indicate that under-sampling weights (i.e., $M\leq4$) leads to uncertainty maps which underestimate uncertainty around OOD features and overestimate uncertainty around in-distribution features.
 However, as we continue to sample additional network weights, we observe increased uncertainty in areas around the abnormal feature and suppressed uncertainty around in-distribution features.
-This result indicates the importance of large ensembles in correctly isolating out-of-distribution features from in-distribution features for epistemic uncertainty estimation.
+This result indicates the importance of large ensembles in correctly isolating OOD features from in-distribution features for EU estimation.

-In our second test, we repeat the same process but instead fix $M=10$ and sample $N=\left\{2, 4, 8, 16\right\}$ predictions from the diffusion model.
-Examining the results shown in Figure~\ref{fig:sampling_rate_n}, we observe irregular peaks in the predicted aleatoric uncertainty maps at low sampling rates $N\leq 4$.
-However, as we sample more from the diffusion model and the sample mean converges, the aleatoric uncertainty becomes more uniformly spread across the entire continental landmass.
+In our second test, we repeat the same process but instead fix $M=10$ and sample $N=\left\{2, 4, 8, 16\right\}$ predictions from the DM.
+Examining the results shown in Figure~\ref{fig:sampling_rate_n}, we observe irregular peaks in the predicted AU at low sampling rates $N\leq 4$.
+However, as we sample more from the DM and the sample mean converges, $\widehat{\text{AU}}$ becomes more uniformly spread across the entire continental landmass.
 This result suggests the importance of sampling a large number of predictions for adequately capturing the characteristics of the true likelihood distribution.